TLouf/spylt/README.md

 `spylt` is a simple utility to back up the data necessary to reproduce a matplotlib figure.
 Ever came back after weeks, months (years?) to a figure that you need to slightly adjust, only to find out that you have no idea where you buried that piece of code or that dataset that you need to generate this plot?
-That's a situation in which having used `spylt` would have helped.
+That's a typical situation in which `spylt` would have helped.
 It provides a decorator for your plotting functions that adds the functionality that upon saving the figure, a copy of all the following metadata can be saved:

 - The function or even the function's module code, as a `.py` file.
 - The values of all of the function's arguments, as